mattcarlotta/validateSSLCerts/README.md

 ⚠️ NOTES:
 - As noted above, using some flags will update other global variables since some of them rely upon each other.
 - The random alphanumeric Let's Encrypt certificate folder will be automatically found by the script (as long as the Let's Encrypt directory is correct).
-However, if you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name (for example:`-lef 0rOTRe`).
+However, if you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name (for example:`-lef 0rOTRe` or `-letsencryptfolder 0rOTRe`).